 The Laboratory at Langford from its inception was under the direction of a series of eminent Scientists, most of whom participated in research to improve on, and find new methods of treatment and analysis.
 At least three to my knowledge left Langford to manage laboratories elsewhere.
 Dr G U Houghton to South Essex Waterworks Co. in Nov 1936, Mr A L Davis joined in 1945, to leave for Hanningfield in 1953, Mr Basil Kekwick to Oxford Water Dept in 1958.
 Mr John Devall, who was engaged during my period as Laboratory Supervisor at Langford, has attained the prestigious post of Water Director for Northumbrian Water, who own Essex and Suffolk water.
+As of the 1st May he will be working for Severn Trent Water managig their £6 Billion Investment programme and asset portfolio.
 When I started work in 1958 it was under Jack(John) Slack, who had started the previous year.
 He encouraged research into all aspects of the treatment, especially when problems occurred.
 We were one of the first laboratories to adopt methods for Pesticide and Herbicide analysis, and we succesfully worked for MacDonald and Partners, Consulting Engineers, to develop a method for removal of high silica levels in a major water supply scheme in Riyadh, Saudi Arabia There were also numerous Scientific Papers written for publication, on a wide variety of subjects.
 A close working relationship was also maintained with Maldon District Council, Environmental Health Dept, David Harper the manager, and Dee Lovell.
 Complaint samples would be brought in to Langford, rather than taken to the Public Health Laboratory at Chelmsford, which saved MDC and hence the taxpayer the cost of analysis.
 Additionally, complaints were dealt with quicker for customer satisfaction.
 Samples were also received from the Marine Swimming Lake, which occasionally had blooms of bright red algae, initiated by the chlorine dosing.
 The Company also had a statutory duty to supply water below 150 mg/l CaCO3 total hardness.

 Mr A L Davis, Chief Chemist, 1950 in the original Laboratory.
 He moved to Hanningfield as Chief Chemist in 1953, and sadly died on a train going to a meeting in London